byui-cse/cse450-course/readme.md

 - Code syntax highlighting provided by the [Highlight.js library](https://highlightjs.org)
 - Automatic smart quote transformation via [smartquotes.js](https://smartquotes.js.org)

-The template used may to transform a markdown file can be overrideen on a file-by-file basis.
-To do so, simply specify the path to the desired template in the markdown file's header.
-The path should be relative to the repository's root folder.

-	---
-	title: Prepare 01: Introduction
-	template: ./templates/some-template.html
-	---

 ## Building the Site
 After making changes, the build process can be run from the repository root by typing:

 	make

 Settings for this build process are stored in the `settings.cfg` file.
 The build script is written in Python: `/build-toolchain/build-site.py`.

+## Template and Metadata

+The transformed HTML data is inserted into the template wherever the `{{CONTENT}}` placeholder is found.

+Additional placeholders include `{{TITLE}}`, `{{TOC}}`, and `{{BODYCLASS}}`.

+When the markdown file is parsed, metadata at the top of the file is indexed by the [meta-data](https://python-markdown.github.io/extensions/meta_data/) markdown extension.

+	---
+	title: Prepare 01: Introduction
+	template: ./templates/some-template.html
+	body-class: index-page
+	---

+Any metadata tags may be included in the metadata section, but the only values currently used by the build toolchain are `title`, `tempalte`, and `body-class`.

+The `title` and `body-class` values are inserted into the template at their corresponding placeholders.

+The `template` value may be used to override the HTML template used for a particular markdown file.
+To do so, simply specify the path to the desired template in the markdown file's header.
+The path should be relative to the repository's root folder.

+New templates should generally only be used if you need a significant change to the structure of the HTML.

+If you only need page-specific styling, the body-class metadata value will allow you to selectively style pages based on the class of their `body` tags.

 ## Markdown Extensions